 Execute The Action Plan

 Make sure to immediately implement the action plan you agreed on with the teacher.
-Discuss this with your child and make him or she understand its importance.
+Discuss this with your child and make him or her understand its importance.
 You also have to set up key performance indicators and track his or her progress through this.

 Communicate With The Teacher